Mreisinger1/diagnosis-prediction-tool/README.md

 The random forest classification model is a collection of decision trees that are created using a randomly selected subset of the features and then averaged together to create the model.
 Because it workes with a subset of the features at a time it is faster to train that the decision tree model.

 In our random forest classification, the first round of testing after scaling the dataset and training the model resulted in 100% accuracy with both the training and testing data.
-After noting that all of the other models we tried (KNN, Decision Tree, Naive Bayes, SVM) were giving the same results, we modified the values for the max depth (maximum number of levels we would allow the model to go to) and the number of estimators (branches).
+After noting that all of the other models we tried (KNN, Decision Tree, Naive Bayes, SVM) were giving the same results, we modified the values for the max depth (maximum number of levels/branches we would allow the model to go to) and the number of estimators (trees).
 This analysis allowed us to evaluate if our model was being overfit; if our data was not lending itself to classification; or give us confidence that our model was really 100% accurate.

 <table>
     <tr>